yash30201/cs-notes/OS/notes/process_scheduling.md

 + process with the smallest next CPU burst is selected
 + FCFS to break ties

-> It's ore-emptive version is Shortest remaining time first
+> It's pre-emptive version is Shortest remaining time first

 <br>